docker-hy/docker-hy.github.io/data/part-2/section-3.md

 We can most likely use any of the available images.

-From "Environment Variables" we can see that all variants can use `REDMINE_DB_POSTGRES` or `REDMINE_DB_MYSQL` environment variables to set up the database, or it will fallback to SQLite.
-So before moving forward, let's setup postgres.
+From section _Environment Variables_ we can see that all versions can use `REDMINE_DB_POSTGRES` environment variable to set up a Postgres database.
+So before moving forward, let's setup Postgres for us.

 In <https://hub.docker.com/_/postgres> there's a sample compose file under "via Docker Stack deploy or Docker Compose" - Let's strip that down to